 UofT Talks is an annual event where we dive into a recent and relevant topic related to human health!
 This year's event was on the theme of space medicine.

 In the form of a symposium hosted by students and alumni from the IMS, UofT Talks discusses the current state and emerging trends of a timely topic in relation to health and healthcare.
 Past events have featured talks from prominent experts in the field, followed by a panel discussion, and culminated in interactive activities for attendees throughout a networking reception.
 We are committed to representing the topic of choice from different angles, thereby shifting perspectives, and making a powerful call to action for our attendees.

-Past topics have included the Migrant Health Experience, the Opioid Crisis, Dying for Change -- the Canadian Healthcare System, and the next chapter for the Baby Boomers & Millennial health landscape.
-On the horizon is a critical look at Climate Change and Health.
+Past topics have included Climate Chang & Health, Migrant Health Experience, the Opioid Crisis, Dying for Change -- the Canadian Healthcare System, and the next chapter for the Baby Boomers & Millennial health landscape.

 If you are passionate about current health care issues and would like to explore them through a novel lens, UofT Talks is the event for you!

 As an attendee, you can dive deep into a learning experience centered around a relevant topic impacting our health and healthcare.